pavelkang/print-sl/README.md

 ```
 to make sure the front-end libraries are included correctly.
 #### Introduction
-This is a web app based based on [Polymer](https://www.polymer-project.org).
+This is a web app based on [Polymer](https://www.polymer-project.org).
 It allows CMU students to print files from Google Drive, Dropbox, or local files on their computers or mobile devices.

 #### Interface
 ```javascript